NawaMan/MultiPlatformICCU4C/README.md

 # 🌐 MultiPlatform ICU4C Builder

-Prebuild [ICU4C (International Components for Unicode)](https://icu.unicode.org/) as **static libraries** for multiple platforms — including Linux, Windows, and WebAssembly.
+Prebuild [ICU4C (International Components for Unicode)](https://icu.unicode.org/) as **static libraries** for multiple platforms — including Linux, Windows, MacOS, and WebAssembly.

 This project simplifies using ICU in downstream projects by offering **precompiled packages**, version-controlled builds, and optional LLVM IR outputs — ideal for cross-platform projects, embedded runtimes, and CI pipelines.